Stephen Hawking, David Bowie, Aldous Huxley, And Others Who Declined Knighthood

 “Me?
 I thought, OBE me?
 Up yours, I thought.
 I get angry when I hear that word ’empire.’
 It reminds me of slavery, it reminds of thousands of years of brutality, it reminds me of how my foremothers were raped and my forefathers brutalized.
 I am not one of those who are obsessed with their roots, and I’m certainly not suffering from a crisis of identity.
 My obsession is about the future and the political rights of all people.
 Benjamin Zephaniah OBE?
 No way Mr. Blair, no way Mrs. Queen.
 I am profoundly anti-empire.”

 Anti-establishment film director Ken Loach turned down the Queen’s invitation to knighthood in 1977.
 Loach, whose films focus on homelessness, poverty, teen pregnancy, and other social issues declined knighthood because he didn’t want to join a club populated with villains.
-The movie maker told BBC News that he said no to knighthood due to his lack of respect for the ideals represented by the honor.
+The moviemaker told BBC News that he said no to knighthood due to his lack of respect for the ideals represented by the honor.

 “It’s all the things I think are despicable: patronage, deferring to the monarchy and the name of the British Empire, which is a monument of exploitation and conquest.
 I turned down the OBE because it’s not a club you want to join when you look at the villains who’ve got it.”